Tcp93001/encriptador/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Project Thunder

-Small encryption/decryption app with a video intro form Thundercats on youtube.
+## Encrypt / Decrypt

+Small encryption/decryption app.
 Practicing inserting a video with CSS and sending request with bare minum javascript to encrypt/decrypt credit card numbers

 ## Available Scripts

 In the project directory, you can run:

+### `cd encriptador`
+### `npm install`
 ### `npm start`

 Runs the app in the development mode.<br />